JeremyChuaWX/dev-env/README.md

-# PG-Docker
+# Development Environment

-Quick and easy Docker compose setup for Postgres and PG Admin.
+Quick and easy Docker compose setup.

 ## Features

-- Runs a Postgres instance and an accompanying PG Admin instance with auto-login.
+- Postgres
-- Postgres data is persisted in `./pg_data` folder.
+- PGAdmin
-- Pgadmin sessions are persisted in `./pg_admin` folder.
+- Redis

 ## How to use